I’m working on planning next year’s curriculum.

 David is a math, science, and computer kid.
 He really is not into history, social studies, or literature at all.
 But he still has to study them.
 On deck for next year is Economics and Civics.
 I’ve done some searching and I’m not finding a lot that is likely to interest David. (i.e. I think he would hate everything I’ve looked at.)

 But “lucky” for me (and David), I discovered Compass Classroom.
 First, David tried Visual Latin.
 It started out as a review, but he ended up liking it so much that we switched over to it for Latin II this year!
 Then in the fall, I enrolled him in Filmmaking from the First Directors.
 That has been an incredible class for him.
 It is excellent.
 (But a lot of work!!!)

-Economics for Everyone consists of 12 video lessons and a pdf study guide.
+Economics for Everybody consists of 12 video lessons and a pdf study guide.
 The lessons are taught by R.C.
 Sproul, Jr. and just like everything else from Compass Classroom, they are engaging and fun.
 These are not videos of R.C.
-Sproul standing in a classroom, but instead, include fun video clips from a wide variety of old movies.
+Sproul Jr. standing in a classroom, but instead, include fun video clips from a wide variety of old movies.